 - PPP max loan calculation for independent consultants

 - How should consultants spend their PPP loans to maintain loan forgiveness?

 - How can consultants apply for loan forgiveness?

 The Paycheck Protection Program was renewed in early 2021 to help businesses that are still dealing with the financial challenges of COVID-19.
-The application deadline is May 31, 2021, so apply now while you can.

 Consultants are among those who can receive the PPP loan.
 Whether you own your own consulting firm or work as an independent contractor, this program was designed to help your small business.
 Financial, health, beauty, business, and other types of consultants should take advantage of this program, especially if you’ve been impacted financially.

 But consultants tend to fit under that “self-employed” umbrella, and this program has been more than a little confusing for individuals that apply for the PPP loan that don’t have employees.
 We’re here to clear the air a little and help you know what you can spend your PPP loans on in order to receive full loan forgiveness.

 Womply has made email marketing truly automatic for busy small business owners and all types of independent contractors.
 Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 First, it helps to understand how your maximum loan amount is calculated.
 During the application process, this is something that you’ll need to determine.
 And if you are self-employed with no employees, the calculation is going to look a little different than if you were a “traditional” brick-and-mortar business.

 For sole proprietors, independent contractors, and self-employed individuals, you’ll calculate your PPP loan with the following steps: